How To Select A WORTHY New Launch and Unit?

 The walk from Treasure at Tampines to Simei MRT station

-There will also be a 1-year complimentary shuttle bus for Treasure residents to both Changi Airport (Jewel) and Tampines MRT station.
+To counter (temporarily) the walking distance, the developers will be providing residents a 1-year complimentary shuttle bus to both Changi Airport (Jewel) and Tampines MRT station.

 Putting aside the distance to MRT stations, Treasure at Tampines is located right next to an extensive range of amenities like wet markets, food centers, and provision shops.
 This is a strong selling point to families who are looking for accessibility and good food (we all know good food is found in wet markets and food center)!